 The fee for the Sheriff's Inspection is $10.00.
 The Sheriff's Inspection expires 90 days after the date of inspection.

 An Assigned ID Number Application, along with a $20.00 fee, photocopies of all supporting documentation and the original of the Sheriff's Inspection must be submitted to the Driver and Vehicle Records Division of the Department of Motor Vehicles.
 Once the Assigned ID Number plate is manufactured it is mailed to the applicant.
 After the new Assigned ID Number has been properly affixed to the motorcycle, a title can be issued.

-To obtain a Certificate of Title for a Custom Built Motorcycle from Aftermarket Parts the supporting documentation must be surrendered to the designated County Official along with an Application for Certificate of Title.
+To obtain a Certificate of Title for a Custom Built Motorcycle from Aftermarket Parts the supporting documentation must be surrendered to the County Treasurer along with an Application for Certificate of Title.
 The fee for issuance of a Certificate of Title is $10.00.
-Please contact your designated County Official for information regarding acceptable methods of payment.
+Please contact your County Treasurer for information regarding acceptable methods of payment.

 The title for a Custom Built Motorcycle from Aftermarket Parts will show “Homemade” as the make and the year will be the year the motorcycle was assembled.

 Once you have determined that your vehicle meets the minimum requirements that define a Motorcycle, please refer to Certificate of Title – Motor Vehicle for specific information about obtaining a Certificate of Title.

 Refer to the section on Liens if you need information about noting a lien.